 Click-Through Landing Page

 In contrast to the lead-generation page, which relies on a form, a click-through page does not require any form at all.
 It serves as a simple intermediary between your advertisement and the page to which you finally want to route your customers.
 It is frequently used to connect an ad to a shopping cart, for example.
-It simply takes a brief explanation of what the visitor has discovered by clicking through, as well as a bold and obvious call to action with a link to the end destination.
+Also, simply takes a brief explanation of what the visitor has discovered by clicking through, as well as a bold and obvious call to action with a link to the end destination.

 A squeeze page, like a lead-generation page, is used to collect data.
 Unlike a lead-generation page, it is typically used near the top of the sales funnel and its sole purpose is to collect email addresses in order to add potential leads to a general mailing list.
 They are simple landing pages with big headlines and little information.
 A clear call to action informs the reader exactly what to expect from the click-through.
 In addition to the brief form, there should be a link to the next step and an exit option if the visitor does not want to proceed.